Dell EMC Unity vs. Pure Storage

 All-flash or hybrid — which is best for you?

+The enterprise storage market is growing year by year.
+As a consequence, it’s become increasingly important for companies to get their hands on an enterprise storage solution.
 There are many options out there, but this article will compare two of the biggest: Dell EMC Unity vs. Pure Storage.
 While both products offer enterprise storage, there are some critical differences between the two.
 Primarily, Dell EMC Unity delivers both all-flash and hybrid arrays, whereas Pure Storage only provides all-flash arrays.

 We’ll look at more of the differences and similarities in detail as we proceed through this piece.
 If you’re in the market for a new enterprise storage solution, then this should help you!